mohamed-arradi/AirpodsBattery-Monitor-For-Mac/README.md

  - Add Transparency Mode Listener (Ability to detect which mode are you with your Airpods (Transparency / Noice Cancellation / Normal))
  - Add Basic Widget with Battery value for your MacOS Widget configuration.
  - Add Notification if left or right is lower than 20%

-**1.0.14**

-- Fixed Process freezing on reading pipe

-**1.0.12**

-- Fixed Memory Leaks that was happening time to times and freeze the software.

-**1.0.11**

-- AirPods Name was not getting properly update
-- Add Mac OS 13 compatibility

 ### REMAINING TO DO

 - Add TouchBar App in order to see the battery from the touch bar